 Nests

 The kori bustard’s breeding habitat is in open savanna with light grass, trees, and shrubs, or sometimes hilly areas.
 Like other bustard species, the female does not make a true nest.
-Instead, she lays her eggs on the ground in a shallow area 12-18 in diameter.
+Instead, she lays her eggs on the ground in a shallow area 12 to 18 inches in diameter.
 The nest is usually 13ft away from a shrub, tree, termite mound, or pile of rocks, and is hard to find unless someone accidentally stumbles upon it.
 She tends to use the same site for several years.

-Kori Bustard Scientific Name
+Classification and Scientific Name

 Kori bustards belong to the class Aves (birds).
 The common name of this bird species is kori bustard.
 It is called “Christmas turkey” in Namibia and “Kalahari Kentucky” in South Africa.
-The scientific name is Ardeotis kori, and in the genus Ardeotis there are four species.
+The scientific name is Ardeotis kori, and in the genus Ardeotis, there are four species.
 Its family is Otididae (bustards).
-Its English name of kori comes from its African name in the Setswana language, which is kgori.
+Its English name of kori, comes from its African name in the Setswana language, which is kgori.
 There are two subspecies of A. kori, A. k. kori and A. k. struthiunculus.

-Kori Bustard Appearance
+Appearance

 The main colors of the kori are brown with grey with fine black and white patterns.
 Its upper body and neck are greyish tan and black, followed by a black collar that goes down the sides.
 Its side feathers are sandy brown, black, and white.
 It has a black crest on the top of its head that the male has more coloring of than the female.
 Above each eye is a white stripe.
 The neck, throat, and chin are white with fine, thin black barring.
 The neck feathers are loose and give the appearance of a thicker neck.
 The belly is white, while the tail is white and brownish-grey.
 A large head pairs with pale yellow eyes and yellowish legs with three front-facing toes.